Building a Smart Vulnerability Prioritization System with EPSS and CISA KEV

 One more hard-learned lesson: I discovered a CVE with CVSS Base 7.8 but Temporal score 5.2 (exploit code not yet public, official fix available).
 I deprioritized it below a CVSS 6.5 with Temporal 6.5 (exploit code public, no fix).
 This decision probably saved me 5 hours on a non-urgent patch.
 CVSS Temporal scores matter but are often ignored.

 Remember, the goal isn't perfection.
 It's making better decisions with the data available while accepting you might miss something.
 That uncertainty is uncomfortable but necessary.
+For more foundational security knowledge, my guide to demystifying cryptography provides essential context for understanding vulnerability impact.

 References